Why is my House Not Selling?

 Written By: Mariko Baerg, REALTOR of Bridgewell Real Estate Group

-If you’re looking for an experienced realtor with aggressive marketing strategies to help sell your house, call me today!
+If you’re looking for a realtor to help you sell a property, call me today!

 - Your photos are terrible or non-existant

 - You don’t have a virtual tour or videography to market your listing

 - You’re missing room measurements or a proper floor plan

 - Few people are making appointments to see your home.

 - There is no captivating description for your home, and the public remarks lack lustre.